mjbeyeler/GWAS_Pipeline/README.md

 1. You need a Unix environment.
 (WSL (Windows Subsystem for Linux) works too.)
 2. Install an Anaconda 2 for Linux distribution: https://www.anaconda.com/download/#linux
-3. This pipeline uses FaST-LMM from Microsoft Genomics (https://github.com/MicrosoftGenomics/FaST-LMM).
+3. This pipeline uses *a modified version of* FaST-LMM from Microsoft Genomics.
 Once Anaconda python is installed, download the full GWAS_Pipeline project, and in its *FaST-LMM* folder type `sudo python setup.py install`.
 After this, FaST-LMM is fully functional.
+**Important**: Make sure to install FaST-LMM from the folder within this pipeline, and NOT the one from the Microsoft Genomics Github page.**

 **Warning**: FaST-LMM was updated only recently.
 To make sure to have the latest pysnptools, just type the following in your Anaconda command prompt:
 `pip uninstall pysnptools`